Five Reasons Why Living With a Mental Illness Makes Us Exhausted

 Recovery itself is bloody exhausting!
 In my opinion, it is more exhausting than sleep and medication combined.
 Recovery takes a huge amount of mental energy and physical energy--add psychiatric medication and trouble with sleep and it can be hard to get through each day.

 First, you are told you have a serious and often chronic mental illness--that in itself is exhausting.
 Then, like a rotten cherry on the top of melted ice cream, you have to learn about the illness; the impact it will have on your life and the changes you will need to make to ensure you can recover.

 PS sorry about the cherry metaphor.
 I'm sort of certain it's lame, but I'm exhausted at the moment and I'm not a huge fan of cherries and ice cream.

 5. Learning About and Practicing Self-Care

 I write about self-care, touch on it at the least, in pretty much every blog.
-And it’s not that I like talking about the same thing but it’s because it’s important.
+And it's not that I like talking about the same thing but it's because self-care is important.